awslabs/amazon-s3-data-replication-hub-plugin/README.md

 The following are the planned features of this plugin.

-- [x] Amazon S3 object replication between AWS Standard partition and AWS CN partition
+- [x] Amazon S3 object replication between AWS Global partition and AWS CN partition
 - [x] Replication from Aliyun OSS to Amazon S3
 - [x] Replication from Tencent COS to Amazon S3
 - [x] Replication from Qiniu Kodo to Amazon S3
 - [ ] Replication from Huawei Cloud OBS to Amazon S3
+- [x] Replication from Google Cloud Storage to Amazon S3 (Global)
 - [x] Support replication with Metadata
 - [x] Support One-time replication
 - [x] Support Incremental replication